 - Further planning.
 Incorporating heuristics into partial-order planning.
 Planning graphs.
 The GRAPHPLAN algorithm.
 Planning using propositional logic.
 Planning as a constraint satisfaction problem.
 [3 lectures] - Uncertainty and Bayesian networks.
 Review of probability as applied to AI.
 Representing uncertain knowledge using Bayesian networks.
 Inference in Bayesian networks using both exact and approximate techniques.
 Other ways of dealing with uncertainty.
-[3 lectures] - Utility and decision-making.
+[2 lectures] - Utility and decision-making.
 The concept of utility.
 Utility and preferences.
-Deciding how to act by maximizing expected utility.
+Deciding how to act by maximising expected utility.
 Decision networks.
 The value of information, and reasoning about when to gather more.
-[2 lectures] - Uncertain reasoning over time.
+[1 lectures] - Uncertain reasoning over time.
 Markov processes, transition and sensor models.
 Inference in temporal models: filtering, prediction, smoothing and finding the most likely explanation.
 The Viterbi algorithm.
 Hidden Markov models.
+[2 lectures] - Reinforcement learning.
+Learning from rewards and punishments.
+Markov decision processes.
+The problems of temporal credit assignment and exploration versus exploitation.
+Q-learning and its convergence.
+How to choose actions.
+[2 lecture]

-[2 lectures] - Further supervised learning I. Bayes theorem as applied to supervised learning.
+- Further supervised learning I. Bayes theorem as applied to supervised learning.
 The maximum likelihood and maximum a posteriori hypotheses.
 What does this teach us about the backpropagation algorithm?
-[1 lecture] - .
-How to classify optimally.
+[1 lecture] - How to classify optimally.
 Bayesian decision theory and Bayes optimal classification.
 What does this tell us about how best to do supervised machine learning?
 [1 lecture] - Further supervised learning II.
 Applying the Bayes optimal classification approach to neural networks.
-[3 lectures] - Reinforcement learning.
-Learning from rewards and punishments.
-Markov decision processes.
-The problems of temporal credit assignment and exploration versus exploitation.
-Q-learning and its convergence.
-How to choose actions.
-[1 lecture]
+Markov chain Monte Carlo methods, the evidence and how to choose hyperparameters.
+[4 lectures]